 - Although some dwarf cultivars have pinnate blades, they have fan-like fronds.

-- Certain palm species have a sleek, thin trunk.
+- Certain palm species have sleek, thin trunks.

 What type of palm tree has coconuts?